IDTitanium/property-api/README.md

 ### Minimum requirements

-You need to have PHP >= 8.2
+You need to have PHP >= 8.1

 ### Using Docker

-If you have docker installed, you need to start the docker engine, then,
+If you have docker installed, you need to start the docker engine, then, from the project folder

 - Run Composer install
+- Next, copy the environment variables using the command `cp .env.example .env`
-- Then, you may launch open the project folder on a terminal and run the command `./vendor/bin/sail up`.
+- Next, run the command `./vendor/bin/sail up`.
+- Run the migrations `./vendor/bin/sail artisan migrate`.

+The app port has been bound to 8084 to avoid clashing with the port 80 on your machine which may already be in use.
+Hence, your localhost base url will be at `localhost:8084/api`.

-This will launch all required services.
+The `./vendor/bin/sail up` command will launch all required services.
 The docker images that will be pulled are `php 8.2`, `pgsql` and `redis`.

+Once you've completed this you can skip the `Manual Setup` and go straight down to the `API Usage`.

-### Manual Setup
+### Manual Setup (Without Docker)

 To set this up manually, you need to have the following on your device locally.

-- PHP version - 8.2
+- PHP version >= 8.2
 - Database - PostgreSQL
 - In-memory storage - Redis
 - Laravel version - 9.x

 If you cannot install Redis locally, you can change your `CACHE_DRIVER` environment variable to `file`.
+However, it is recommended to use Redis for better scalability.

 After pulling the project from Github, you should do the following.